-That the Audit Committee:
+That Members:

-- 1. accepts the proposed revision to the Minimum Revenue Provision Policy outlined in section 3 and Appendix 1; - 2. accepts the proposed revision to the Depreciation Policy outlined in section 4 and Appendix 4; - 3. accepts the proposed amendments pertaining to the implementation of Internation Financial Reporting Standard (IFRS) 16 AT SECTION 5; and - 4. commends the report to the Authority.
+- 1. accepts the proposed revision to the Minimum Revenue Provision Policy outlined in section 3 and Appendix 1; - 2. accepts the proposed revision to the Depreciation Policy outlined in section 4; and - 3. accepts the proposed amendments pertaining to the implementation of Internation Financial Reporting Standard (IFRS) 16 at Section 5.

-PROPOSED CHANGES TO ACCOUNTING POLICIES WDA/14/25
+PROPOSED CHANGES TO ACCOUNTING POLICIES WDA/19/25